greencloudcomputing/docs/docs/guide/passing_parameters.md

 </cliWindow>

 :::caution
 - Remember to keep this URL safe and use it wisely.
+The URL will expire after five minutes.
 - GreenCloud are not responsible for how you use this URL.
 :::